 To help guide you, it is crucial to understand the basics of the state laws that govern medical malpractice cases.
 These laws can be complicated, but don’t rely solely on a lawyer.
 Find out what rights you and your child have, and how the rules may limit your case.

 The state limits when you can file your lawsuit.
 You have two years from when the negligence occurred to file.
 The generally starts at the time you realized negligence occurred, but in that case, you have to prove you couldn’t have known about it sooner.

 The state laws also reduce monetary awards won in malpractice cases if you are found to have played any negligent role in what happened to your child.
 For instance, if you didn’t follow all of your doctor’s instructions, you could be found partially negligent.

 Disability Rights in South Dakota

 Your child is protected in the state by both state and federal anti-discrimination laws.
-While your child is school-aged, the federal Individuals with Disabilities in Education Act is an important law to know.
+While your child is school-aged, the federal Individuals with Disabilities in Education Act is a relevant law to know.
 It ensures your child a free and appropriate education.

 Medical Malpractice Case in South Dakota

 One recent case in South Dakota is not yet settled but illustrates the fight that parents and their lawyers are up against in trying to get justice for a child with cerebral palsy.
 The mother gave birth at Coteau Des Prairies Hospital in Sisseton in 2017.

-The family says that the staff at the hospital failed in their duty of care.
-They claim the staff did not provide adequate fetal monitoring or proper labor and delivery care.
+The family said that the staff at the hospital failed in their duty of care.
+They claimed the staff failed to provide adequate fetal monitoring or proper labor and delivery care.